aidansteele/aidansteele.github.io/_posts/2023-01-11-improve-github-actions-oidc-security-posture-with-custom-issuer.md

 ---

 GitHub Actions has supported using OIDC tokens for about 15 months now.
-It is a much better of providing AWS credentials to workflows than creating IAM users and storing long-lived access keys in GitHub Actions secrets.
+It is a much better way of providing AWS credentials to workflows than creating IAM users and storing long-lived access keys in GitHub Actions secrets.

 One issue holding back larger organisations from adopting this solution is the